cpp-tutor/learnmoderncpp-tutorial/README.md

 All programs compile successfully under Windows with Visual Studio 2019 (v16.8 or later).

-The supplied batch scripts `build-vs2019-headers.bat` and `build-vs2019-modules.bat` can be used to compile all of the programs under Windows within a Visual Studio command prompt terminal; simply run:
+The supplied batch scripts `build-vs2019-headers.bat` and `build-vs2019-modules.bat` can be used to compile all of the programs within a Visual Studio command prompt terminal; simply run:
 "C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvars32.bat"
 or similar in a command window, or create a desktop link.